shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 51

+Dockering MongoDB for my microservice today.

+**Link of the day**

+Short code snippets for all your development needs https://www.30secondsofcode.org/

+**Quote of the day:**

+*"The sooner you start to code, the longer the program will take."* — Roy Carlson

+---

 ### Day 50

 I revisited every course lesson to check the completion of the quizzes.
 I suggest you do the same because you need 100% completion.